AlexandreDreyer/digital-garden-jekyll-template/_pages/index.md

 <h2 style="color: #f5993d">Marginalia</h2>

-Drop a comment, image, or video at the bottom of each page.
-These contributions are ***marginalia*** in reference to the custom of scribbling and annotating the margins of books.
+Please drop a comment, poem, drawing, or image on a page you like.
+These are ***marginalia*** in reference to the age-old custom of scribbling in the margins of books.
 When this book goes to print, select marginalia will be included in the print-run.
-Authors will be credited by name (if provided) and will receive a ***free print book***
+Authors will be credited by name and receive a ***free print book***.

 <hr>